trezor/trezor-firmware/docs/coins/README.md

 ## Notes

-1. <a name="Ethereum"></a> We believe we should use `44'/60'/a'` for Ethereum, because it is account-based, rather than UTXO-based.
+1. <a name="Ethereum"></a> We believe this should be `44'/60'/a'`, because Ethereum is account-based, rather than UTXO-based.
 Unfortunately, lot of Ethereum tools (MEW, Metamask) do not use such scheme and set `a = 0` and then iterate the address index `i`.
 Therefore for compatibility reasons we use the same scheme: `44'/60'/0'/0/i` and only the `i` is being iterated.

 2. <a name="Ripple"></a> Similar to Ethereum this should be `44'/144'/a'`.
 But for compatibility with other HW vendors we use `44'/144'/a'/0/0`.

-3. <a name="Cardano"></a> Which allows normal derivation on ed25519.
+3. <a name="Cardano"></a> Which allows non-hardened derivation on ed25519.

 4. <a name="NEM"></a> NEM's path should be `44'/60'/a'` as per SEP-0005, but we allow `44'/60'/a'/0'/0'` as well for compatibility reasons with NanoWallet.